 Best available science or BAS is the most current science relative to the functions and values of the critical areas, including the role of buffers in protecting wetland and stream functions and fish and wildlife.
 Under the GMA (RCW 36.70A.175), best available science must be used to designate and protect critical areas and to take measures to preserve and enhance anadromous fisheries, such as for salmon (i.e. fish born in fresh water which spend most of their life in the salt water and return to fresh water to spawn).

 What are wetlands and what is their importance?

 A wetland is an area inundated or saturated by surface or groundwater at a frequency and duration to support, under normal conditions, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 They also include artificial wetlands intentionally created from non-wetland sites as mitigation for the conversion of wetlands.

-However, wetlands do not include those artificial wetlands intentionally created from non-wetland sites, including irrigation and drainage ditches, grass-lined, swales, canals, retention and/or detention facilities, waste water treatment facilities, farm ponds and landscape amenities.
+However, wetlands do not include those artificial wetlands intentionally created on non-wetland sites, including irrigation and drainage ditches, grass-lined, swales, canals, stormwater, retention and/or detention facilities, waste water treatment facilities, farm ponds and landscape amenities.
 Wetlands also do not include those unintentionally created after July 1, 1990, as a result of the construction of a road, street, or highway (WAC 197-11-756).

 What is a wetland delineation and what is the commonly accepted rating system?